 Earlier, we mentioned the supplemental UC San Diego tuition out of state students have to pay.
 How much is it for a full school year?
-For 2022, the supplemental UCSD tuition was $31,026, bringing the UCSD tuition to $48,387 for incoming freshmen.
+For 2023, the supplemental UCSD tuition was $32,574.
 Like the base University of California San Diego tuition, this supplement has also increased since the previous year.

 Again, UCSD tuition and fees are only part of the bill.
 On top of UCSD tuition, room and board, books, and other costs can stack up.
-The estimated UCSD cost of attendance for out of state students can run up to nearly $70,000.
+The estimated UCSD cost of attendance for out of state students can run up to $72,000.

 Given all these costs, you may ask, are there other fees or additional costs for out of state students?
 No, there are no other specific charges for nonresident UCSD students.
 However, keep in mind the cost of transportation between your home and UCSD.
 Furthermore, nonresidents are not eligible for some UCSD scholarship programs, although they can still receive federal financial aid.